Best Practices for Your GolfStatus Event Website

 Photos & Video

 Add imagery and video to further describe your cause or event.
-Photos from past years’ tournaments, a highlight video, pictures of your nonprofit in action, or a video form of your annual report are great options to include in this spot.
+Photos from past years’ events, a highlight video, pictures of your nonprofit in action, or a video form of your annual report are great options to include in this spot.

 Sizing